 Winners may have the opportunity to work with organizations engaged with the challenge to implement their concepts (in whole or in part) in the real world.

 The Advisory Panel will provide assistance to participants on interpreting these criteria.
-This site will continue to be updated with answers to frequently asked questions and a Q&A webinar will be held Wednesday, May 29, 2019 at Noon ET where questions will be asked and answered live.
-You can register for the webinar here.
+This site will continue to be updated with answers to frequently asked questions and for more information, you can watch a recording of the Q&A webinar.

 Each submission will be evaluated by the Challenge Advisory Panel for the extent to which the concept meets the evaluation criteria.
 This information will be shared with the Challenge Judges for final review and selection.